mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

 * Example: Check if user exist, if not create user (don't overwrite in between)
 * Example: Update the value if and only if the value is X (Check-and-set)
 * LWT is based on Paxos algorithm (and it is better than two-phase commit)

-## Consistencey levels

-* Strong consistency (sequential consistency)
-  * “Rather than dealing with the uncertainty of the correctness of an answer, the data is made unavailable until it is absolutely certain that it is correct.”
-* Casual consistency (Happens before)
-* Eventual consisteny (matter of milli-seconds)

-## Strong consistency in Cassandra

-* R + W > RF = strong consistency
-* In this equation, R, W, and RF are the read replica count, the write replica count, and the replication factor, respectively;

 ## Row-Oriented (Wide column store)